arackaf/micro-graphql-react/readme.md

 ### Building queries

 Construct each query with the `buildQuery` method.
 The first argument is the query text itself.
-The second, optional argument, are the queries variables.
+The second, optional argument, is the query's variables.
 You can also pass a third options argument, which can contain any of the following properties:

 <!-- prettier-ignore -->
 | Option  | Description |